jankubatt/Forum/README.md

 # Forum
-Simple forum for homework submissions etc.
+Simple forum for homework submissions during quarantine.
+Add, Edit, Remove, Submit your homeworks with your friends and much more.

+# Info
+This was my first bigger project with PHP so its a messy spaghetti code.

 # How To Use (XAMPP)
 0) Put those files into the htdocs folder